Canada clears Johnson & Johnson vaccine, first to approve 4 - WTMJ

 Trudeau noted that Canada is getting Pfizer and Moderna doses from Europe now and said those two companies are not likely to face export disruptions from Europe.
 He said Canada won’t get AstraZeneca vaccines doses from Europe for months.
 Canada received 500,000 AstraZeneca doses from India this month.

 The provincial Ontario government, meanwhile, said it is lifting its stay-at-home order next week in Toronto, Canada’s largest city.
+Ontario will allow retailers to reopen for in-person shopping, but only with a 25% capacity limit.
 Many restrictions will remain in place.
 Indoor and outdoor diving service will continue to be prohibited.
 Hair salons also can’t reopen.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.